tklinh/100-days-of-rust/Readme.md

 * Use **cargo** to manage a Rust project:

         cargo new project_name
-* Some useful cargo command: new, build, run, check, update, doc
+* Some useful cargo commands: new, build, run, check, update, doc